spetric/Photoshop-Plugin-Host/README.md

 The code is written in VisualStudio 2017 C++ for Windows platform.
 Host engine can be used also from Embarcadero C++ and Delphi: check **Additional** directory for OMF libs (for C++) and converted headers (pas files for Delphi).

 Engine can be built in 32/64-bit mode and it supports 32/64-bit filters respectively.
-Before compiling psipHost, you must download Adobe Photoshop SDK and copy following SDK directories in photoshopapi directory under pspiHost:
+Before building pspiHost, you must download Adobe Photoshop SDK and copy following SDK directories in photoshopapi directory under pspiHost:
 - photoshop
 - pica_sp
 - resources